vince-lam/vince-lam.github.io/_posts/2023-09-06-blog-post-2-first-month.md

 * churn prediction
 * building dashboards that answer real questions.

-I was glad to hear how much emphasis they put on model assessment to avoid biases and discrimination before deployment.
+Underpinning all this, I was glad to hear how much emphasis they put on data ethics, through:
+* data governance
+* model assessment to avoid biases and discrimination before deployment
+* model interpretability and explainability

 ![Intro to World AI Show](/images/blog/2023-08_world-AI-show.jpeg) *Opening event to World AI Show*